United States Department of Education: Early history

 In 1867, President Andrew Johnson signed legislation to create a Department of Education.
 It was seen as a way to collect information and statistics about the nation's schools and provide advice to schools in the same way the Department of Agriculture helped farmers.
 The department was originally proposed by Henry Barnard and leaders of the National Teachers Association, renamed the National Education Association.
 Barnard served as the first United States Commissioner of Education.
 He resigned when the office was reconfigured as a bureau in the Department of Interior, known as the United States Office of Education due to concerns it would have too much control over local schools.

-Over the years, the office remained relatively small, operating under different titles and housed in various agencies, including the United States Department of the Interior and the former United States Department of Health Education and Welfare (DHEW), now the United States Department of Health and Human Services (DHHS).
+Over the years, the office remained relatively small, operating under different titles and housed in various agencies, including the United States Department of the Interior and the former United States Department of Health Education and Welfare (HEW), now the United States Department of Health and Human Services (HHS).
 In 1920, an unsuccessful attempt at creating a Department of Education, headed by a secretary of education, came with the Smith–Towner Bill.

 In 1939, the organization, then a bureau, was transferred to the Federal Security Agency, where it was renamed as the Office of Education.
 After World War II, President Dwight D. Eisenhower promulgated "Reorganization Plan No. 1 of 1953".
-The Federal Security Agency was abolished and most of its functions were transferred to the newly formed DHEW.
+The Federal Security Agency was abolished and most of its functions were transferred to the newly formed HEW.